-Looking to get involved in the financial markets?
-Right now is a great time to take the first step!
+If you're looking to get involved in the financial markets, there is no time like the present.

-Step one is to get up to speed on what brokerage platforms are out there for you when you're ready to dip your toes into the water and start investing.
+Step one is to get up to speed on what brokerage platforms are out there when you're ready to dip your toes into the water and start investing.

 Both online brokers are leading competitors in the field.
 Let's take a close look at the pros, cons, fees, and important features of both platforms.